Atlas975/Notes/Languages&Compilation/Universal_Turing_machines.md

 ## Universal Turing machine tape
 - This needs to store the following:
 	1. The quintuples of the machine being simulated
 	2. Start state of simulated machine
 	3. Contents of non-blank part of data
 	4. A mark on simulated tape to indicate r/w head location

 ![[Pasted image 20240225191352.png|450|450]]

 ## Universal Turing machine process
--
+1. Find first quintuple matching the simulated machine's current state, quintuples that don't match are changed from Q to F. If a Q is followed by a second Q, the machine has halted
+2. Compare data symbol under simulated r/w head with quintuple from previous step, if this doesn't match change Q to F and go back to step 1 to find another quintuple
+3. Copy new data symbol from matching quintuple to data square under r/w head